AndreVallestero/sdl-vulkan-tutorial/README.md

 # sdl-tutorial
-An in depth cross platform tutorial for SDL2 using legacy OpenGL, modern OpenGL, and Vulkan with examples for each.
+An in depth cross platform tutorial for SDL2 using legacy OpenGL ES 2 and Vulkan with examples for each.